sxjczzl/Homebrew-brew/docs/Manpage.md

     Show installed formulae that are not dependencies of another installed formula.

   * `ln`, `link` [`--overwrite`] [`--dry-run`] [`--force`] `formula`:
-    Symlink all of `formula`'s installed files into the Homebrew prefix.
+    Symlink all of `formula`’s installed files into the Homebrew prefix.
 This is done automatically when you install formulae but can be useful for DIY installations.